Coors Field: Banana Ball

-As a part of their world tour, the Savannah Bananas played two games of Banana Ball at Coors Field on August 9-10, 2025.
+As a part of their world tour, the Savannah Bananas played two games of Banana Ball against the Firefighters at Coors Field on August 9–10, 2025.
 Tickets were available via a lottery and sold out in less than two hours.
 The attendance of more than 50,000 fans was the highest of any MLB stadium in the Bananas history.
+The August 10 game showcased the Firefighters' first win at an MLB stadium in franchise history after almost two years of futility since the team's first game at an MLB stadium at Nationals Park in Washington, D.C.
 The August 9 game was televised by ESPN.

-The Savannah Bananas will play two games against the Indianapolis Clowns at Coors Field on August 14 and 15, 2026.
+The Savannah Bananas will play two games against the Indianapolis Clowns at Coors Field on August 14–15, 2026.
 Tickets will again be available via a lottery.

 The "Voice" of Coors Field

 Alan Roach was the main PA announcer since Coors Field opened in 1995.
 In the spring preceding the 2007 Rockies season, Roach announced his retirement from his post at Coors Field to spend more time over the summer with his family.
 He did come back to substitute in 2008.
 Roach is also the PA announcer for the nearby Colorado Avalanche hockey team of the NHL and former PA announcer for the Denver Broncos of the NFL.
 He also provides voice-overs for local sports introductions in the region, in addition to hosting a local sports talk radio show.
 He is currently the PA announcer for the Minnesota Vikings of the NFL.
 He is also one of the voices of the train system at Denver International Airport, and has also been heard as the PA announcer at recent Super Bowls.
 Reed Saunders, 23, was chosen to be the new voice of Coors Field on March 16, 2007.